 As for shopping, Besançon’s historic streets are lined with cafés; restaurants; terraces; fashion boutiques; specialty shops including bakeries, pastry stores, and wine merchants.
-Visitors will also find a shop specialized in regional products and a covered market housing artisanal food venders selling local cheeses, sausages, etc.
+Visitors will also find a shop specialized in regional products and a covered market housing artisan food venders selling local cheeses, sausages, etc.

 (See the "World on Board" video at the top of this page.)